holdex/whitepaper/README.md

 The number of `ki` in the ecosystem is based on the number of community actions done by users and the value of each action.
 No `ki` is minted outside of providing positive community actions.
 There is no cap to the supply of `ki`.
 The "inflation" in the system happens as more users join and as users become more active.
 The only way to get "diluted" is to remain inactive for long.
 This is meant to reward activity in the system.

+In order to turbocharge these natural dynamics of "inflation" and "dilution", a `karma` parameter is attached to each user.
+Positive `karma` can provide a multiplier to each "ki point" earned so that the velocity of earning `ki` increases, whereas negative `karma` will act as a divider to each "ki point" earned so that the velocity of earning `ki` decreases.
+At any given time, a user will have a single `karma` value.
+This `karma` will be either positive, negative, or neutral.

+Both positive and negative `karma` come in a degree.
+The karma scale thus runs from -10 to +10, passing by 0.
+All `karma` under zero is negative, and all `karma` above zero is positive, with 0 `karma` being the neutral state.
+Using the Fibonacci sequence, we obtain both the multiplier or divider for `karma`, so that a `karma` of 10 equals a multiplier of 55x, while a `karma` of -10 equals a dividing factor of 1/55x.

 All users start their journey with no `ki` and `ki` cannot be bought from a reserve or a pre-mined source, it can only be earned within the system by performing positive community actions.
+Likewise, users start with neutral `karma`, which can only change through the frequency of one's community actions.
+Users who perform positive actions with high frequency will enjoy a higher `karma`.

 These are examples of actions that earn `ki`.
 The exact actions are set by protocol governance:
 - receiving a `pump` or upvote on a post or comment.